Gonorrhea (sometimes known as "the clap" or "the drip") is a sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae.

 - A urine sample can be collected

-- Swabs can be taken when the Pap test is being performed
+- Cervical swabs can be done when a Pap test is being performed

 How is gonorrhea treated?

-Gonorrhea is treated with an antibiotic that is prescribed by a doctor.
+Gonorrhea is treated with antibiotics prescribed by a doctor.
 It is important to take the medication as directed.
-It is also important to not have sex (oral, anal and/or vaginal), until you and your partner(s) have finished all medication and all test results after treatment are negative.
+It is also important to not have sex (oral, anal, and/or vaginal) until you and your partner(s) have finished all medication and all test results after treatment are negative.
 If you have unprotected sex with your partner(s) and they have not been treated, you can get infected again.

 Is follow-up needed?

 Yes.
 Clients will be asked to return to their doctor or to The Clinic for a repeat test after finishing medication.

 People who test positive for gonorrhea are asked to tell all sexual partner(s) so they can be tested and/or treated.
 A Public Health Nurse is able to help contact sexual partners as needed.